estebanmunchjones2019/nodemailer-form-article/Readme.md

 Please note that [react](https://www.npmjs.com/package/react) >= 16.8.0 and [react-dom](https://www.npmjs.com/package/react-dom) >= 16.8.0 are peer dependencies.

-Material UI provides us with already styled React component we can use straight away, and they implement [Material](https://material.io/design/introduction), a design system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.
+Material UI provides us with out of the box styled React components we can use straight away, and they implement [Material](https://material.io/design/introduction), a design system created by Google to help teams build high-quality digital experiences for Android, iOS, Flutter, and the web.

-In other words, using Material UI is gonna give us an App-like look to our form ;)
+In other words, using Material UI is gonna give us an App-like look to our form.

 3) **Add Roboto Font:**